 Yes, what you say is important!
-Realize, what you say with your mouth is what grows in your spiritual heart (1) for good or bad.
+Realize, what you speak with your mouth is what grows in your spiritual heart (1) for good or bad.
 Then, in an emergency situation what has grown abundantly in your heart is what comes out of your mouth.
-In that moment you can either speak words of life or death... choose life that you may live!
+At that moment you can either speak words of life or death... choose life that you may live!
 (Luke 6:45.
 Proverbs 18:21.
 Job 22:28) Furthermore, His faithfulness to keep His word (i.e., His truth) is our shield (1).

 You need not fear the terrors of the night, the arrow that flies by day, the plague that comes in the darkness, or the disease that comes at noon.
 Though a thousand may fall beside you, and a multitude on your right side, it will not reach you.
-Certainly you will see it with your very own eyes– you will see the wicked paid back.
+Certainly, you will see it with your very own eyes– you will see the wicked paid back.
 (NET Psalm 91:5-8.
 2 Thessalonians 1:6)

 An impressive list of protection that God provides for those that live in His presence!
 Paranoia at night, Ebola, ISIS, etc. all covered!